Know Your Bottle

 For bottling conducted at 68ºF, the CQC suggests allowing 8ml of ullage for every Liter of wine.
 For a 3L bottle—that is 24ml.
 This target would be adjusted for different temperatures.

 To determine the volume, place a mark (A) where the bottom of the cork is expected.
-Fill the bottle with water.
-Subtract 24ml and mark the fill height (B).
+Fill the bottle to (A) with water.
+Remove 24ml and mark the fill height (B).